syncfusion-content/wpf-docs/wpf/Carousel/Scaling-Opacity-and-Skewing-Support.md

 {% highlight VB %}

 Dim carousel As Carousel = New Carousel
-Dim patchfract As PathFractionCollection = New PathFractionCollection Dim fractionvalue As FractionValue = New FractionValue patchfract.Add(fractionvalue) carousel.OpacityFraction = patchfract(0).Value
+Dim patch As PathFractionCollection = New PathFractionCollection Dim fraction As FractionValue = New FractionValue patch.Add(fractionvalue) carousel.OpacityFraction = patch(0).Value

 carousel.ItemsSource = New ObservableCollection(Of String)() From { _
 	"Item1", _